-AQUA-HOT HEATING SYSTEM (OPTIONAL)
+HEATING & AIR CONDITIONING AQUA-HOT HEATING SYSTEM (OPTIONAL)

-The Phaeton may include an optional Aqua-Hot heating system (Figure 3-1) that provides a continuous, on-demand supply of domestic hot water, as well as interior zone heating when and where it is needed.

-To activate the Aqua-Hot heating system, there is a switch on the wall panel located near the bedroom.By activating this switch, a supply of hot water as well as interior heat can be provided.
+The Phaeton may include an optional Aqua-Hot heating system that provides a continuous, on-demand supply of domestic hot water, as well as interior zone heating when and where it is needed.
+To activate the Aqua-Hot heating system, press the lightning bolt symbol (Figure 4-1) at the bottom of the home screen.
+By activating this switch, a supply of hot water as well as interior heat can be provided.
 The heating feature will be controlled by the thermostat mounted on the wall.
 The label marked with an electric bolt represents the electric mode, while the flame represents the gas, or in this case, the diesel mode.